On the topology of surfaces with the generalised simple lift property: Introduction

 \section{Introduction}

 Motivated by the work of Colding and Minicozzi \cite{cm21,cm22,cm23,cm24} and Hoffman and White \cite{hofw1} on minimal laminations obtained as limits of sequences of properly embedded minimal disks, in~\cite{BeT} Bernstein and Tinaglia introduce the concept of the simple lift property.
 Interest in these surfaces arises because leaves of a minimal lamination obtained as a limit of a sequence of properly embedded minimal disks satisfy the simple lift property.
-In~\cite{BeT} they prove that an embedded minimal surface $\Sigma\subset\Omega$ with the simple lift property must have genus zero if $\Omega$ is an orientable three-manifold satisfying certain geometric conditions.
+In~\cite{BeT} they prove that an embedded minimal surface $\Sigma\subset\Omega$ with the simple lift property must have genus zero, if $\Omega$ is an orientable three-manifold satisfying certain geometric conditions.
 In particular, one key condition is that $\Omega$ cannot contain closed minimal surfaces.

 In this paper, we generalise this result by taking an arbitrary orientable three-manifold $\Omega$ and introducing the concept of the generalised simple lift property, which extends the simple lift property in \cite{BeT}.
-Indeed, we prove that leaves of a minimal lamination obtained as a limit of a sequence of properly embedded minimal disks satisfy the generalized simple lift property and we are able to restrict the topology of an arbitrary surface $\Sigma\subset\Omega$ with the generalised simple lift property.
+Indeed, we prove that leaves of a minimal lamination obtained as a limit of a sequence of properly embedded minimal disks satisfy the generalised simple lift property and we are able to restrict the topology of an arbitrary surface $\Sigma\subset\Omega$ with the generalised simple lift property.

-Among other things, we prove that the only possible compact surfaces with the generalised simple lift property are the sphere and the torus in the orientable case, and the connected sum of up to four projective planes in the non-orientable case.
-In the particular case that $\Sigma\subset\Omega$ is a leaf of a minimal lamination obtained as a limit of a sequence of properly embedded minimal disks, we are able to sharpen the previous result, so that the only possible compact leaves are the torus and the Klein bottle.
+Among other things, we prove that the only possible compact leaves of a minimal lamination obtained as limits of a sequence of properly embedded minimal disks are the torus in the orientable case, the Klein bottle and the connected sum of three and four projective planes in the non-orientable case.

+\textbf{Acknowledgements}: the author wishes to thank her advisor Giuseppe Tinaglia for his help and support during her PhD at King's College London.
+This work has been partially supported by the Academy of Finland (grant 288501 `\emph{Geometry of subRiemannian groups}') and by the European Research Council (ERC Starting Grant 713998 GeoMeG `\emph{Geometry of Metric Groups}').